Academic Training Regulations Prior to Completion of Study and Post Completion of Study for Students in J-1 Status

 • the training is predominantly in person, with no more than 40% of the training time (two days out of five) consisting of remote work.

-Any academic training granted prior to completion of studies shall be deducted from the amount of academic training available after graduation.
-Therefore, students are well advised to consider their goals carefully before applying for academic training.
+Any Academic Training granted prior to completion of studies will be deducted from the amount of AT available after graduation.
+Students need to consider their goals carefully before applying for Academic Training.

-Students sponsored by Fulbright or other USAID agencies may be subject to shorter time limits for academic training.
-Such students may wish to check with their sponsoring agencies for further information.
+Students sponsored by Fulbright or other agencies may be subject to shorter time limits for Academic Training.
+These students should check with their sponsoring agencies for further information.

 Academic training must be recommended by the department and authorized by the J-1 sponsor.
 If a student has a DS-2019 issued by Binghamton University, then the Office of International Student and Scholar Services authorizes Academic Training.
 A student with a DS-2019 issued by an organization other than Binghamton University must obtain authorization for Academic Training from that organization.